Rainbow2544/Realtor-clone-reactJS-real-project/README.md

 # Realtor clone reactJs app

-This a Realtor clone reactJs app with tailwindcss and firebase.
+This is a Realtor clone reactJs app with tailwindcss and firebase.
-Here is the link of the app: <a href="https://react-js-real-project.vercel.app/">Realtor clone reactJs project</a>
+<br/>Here is the link of the app: <a href="https://react-js-real-project.vercel.app/">Realtor clone reactJs project</a>

 ## Available Scripts